jpomykala/jpomykala.github.io/photos.md

 ![Zamek Chojnik](/assets/photos/zamek-kinga-placeflare.jpg)

 We were visiting castles near Wrocław, this is the view from one of them.
-[Chojnik Castle, Poland, see on PlaceFlare](https://placeflare.com/place/107/zamek-chojnik)
+Chojnik Castle

 ---